Services

 Moisture, Condensation and Mould Risk

-Assessment of moisture related issues considering air movement, surface temperatures, insulation continuity, ventilation, and occupant use patterns in a cohesive study - together, rather than in isolation.
+This assessment looks at how moisture is behaving in a building, considering air movement, surface temperatures, insulation continuity, ventilation, and occupant use together in a system, rather than in isolation.

 When this is used

-• recent changes have been made to insulation, airtightness, ventilation, or heating systems
+- changes have been made to insulation, airtightness, ventilation, or heating

 What you receive

-• a concise report documenting observations, identified contributing factors, and practical recommendations
+- a concise report outlining observations and practical recommendations

 Fees